-According to the Complaint, the payors paid the NAP fees to Aetna with the understanding that patients would not be balance billed.
-Although the program as represented contemplated ad hoc negotiations with providers to resolve disputes over fees, Aetna did not undertake any negotiations.
-"Following the Ingenix model, Aetna designed a program so that the artificially low UCR determinations would be made by a facially independent company, codefendant Multiplan, so that Aetna could claim independence and maintain plausible deniability."
+According to the Complaint, "[f]ollowing the Ingenix model, United designed a program so that the artificially low UCR determinations would be made by a facially independent company, codefendant Multiplan, so that United could claim independence and maintain plausible deniability."
+United entered into agreements with Multiplan by which it would divert outof-network provider claims, including the Plaintiffs' claims, to Multiplan "for supposed UCR calculations."

-The Complaint avers that, by adopting the NAP, Aetna ceased using the FAIR Health database or similar databases to determine the UCR rate for particular services.
-In lieu of reimbursing out-of-network providers at "historical UCR rates", Aetna resumed the prior practice of "using a supposedly independent company to manipulate and understate UCR in order to enrich itself, and Multiplan, by diverting the Payor Defendants' funds from payment to physicians under the guise of a savings plan.
-"Aetna's NAP repricing program was developed, rooted and dictated as a corporate policy and practice and is not rooted in or originate from [sic] any patients' health plan."
+The Complaint avers that, by adopting the Shared Savings Program, United ceased using the FAIR Health database or similar databases to determine the UCR rate without adequate notice to providers.
+In lieu of reimbursing out-of-network providers at "historical UCR rates", United resumed the prior practice of "using a supposedly independent company to manipulate and understate UCR in order to enrich itself, and Multiplan, by diverting the Payor Defendants' funds from payment to physicians under the guise of a 'savings' plan."
+The Complaint alleges that "United's program was developed, rooted and dictated as a corporate policy and practice and not a term of any patients' health plan."

-The Complaint alleges that "Aetna conspired with Multiplan to skew UCR through a 'repricing' program - called the Data iSight Methodology ('DiS')."
+The Complaint alleges that "United conspired with Multiplan to skew UCR through a 'repricing' program - called the Data iSight Methodology ('DiS') (footnote omitted)."
 This methodology was originally developed by the Defendant National Care Network, LLC as a market alternative to Ingenix - "in other words a vehicle to manipulate and understate UCR as Ingenix had until shuttered by the N. Y. Attorney General."
 Multiplan acquired National Care Network, LLC in 2011 and transitioned its business model from forming supplementary networks of in-network providers into an "analytics' business."

-5 Aetna engages Multiplan to price claims under a threshold established by Aetna.
-The process contemplates that, where a provider balance bills the patient for the difference between the amount billed and the amount priced via DiS, Multiplan will provide an advocate to negotiate for the patient on a mutually agreeable payment.
-However, "[c]ontrary to Aetna's representations and course of dealings, DiS is neither a UCR calculation, nor a 'fair and reasonable' reimbursement pricing methodology, nor was there any genuine commercially reasonable negotiation process."
+5 United engages Multiplan to price claims under a threshold established by United.
+The process consists of pricing and negotiation services that, according to Multiplan, involve a fair and reasonable recommendation of pricing to the payer based on its methodologies and negotiations to obtain provider acceptance.
+However, "[c]ontrary to United's representations and course of dealings, DiS is neither a UCR calculation, nor a 'fair and reasonable' reimbursement pricing methodology."